SomeSpaceNerd/M5Swerve/software/README.md

 This is the actual code that runs on the robot controller itself, containing the framework (runtime, HAL, utils, etc) as well as M5Swerve specific code for TeleOp and swerve kinematics

+Compilation is done on the robot controller itself and is designed to work best with the Debian images from M5Stack.
+You can use the deploy_linux batch file or python file directly to deploy your code to the robot controller.